 The Purpose Of Dacie Moses House

-Dacie Moses, a long-time employee at Carleton, was known for inviting students to her house for cookies and conversation.
-In her will she donated her house where, now, two students live each year.
-It is still a shared gathering spot.
-Whether to bake cookies (which must be left for all to enjoy), share brunch, or maybe catch one of the a cappella groups practicing, this house provides a sense of "home" for many.
+Dacie Moses, a long-time employee at Carleton, was known for inviting students to her house for cookies, Sunday brunch, and conversation.
+In her will she donated her house as a gathering place for students.
+Dacie's now houses two student residents and the house coordinator, and is still a shared gathering spot where students hang out, play games, study, bake cookies, share Sunday brunch and listen to the Knights and Knightingales practice.
+This house provides a sense of "home" for many.

 From the Last Will And Testament of Candace Moses: